The Future of Unified Communications is Voice

 Voice recognition can be a great asset for our rapidly aging population as well – elderly users may find button-based phone systems bewildering, but asking the computer for what they want comes naturally.

 The end result is a win-win – generating much less customer frustration, making them feel heard, but still protecting scarce staff resources that organizations need to allocate elsewhere.

 Bring the Power of Voice to Your Organization

 XMedius produces a Unified Communications solution that brings powerful speech-enabled applications to your existing infrastructure.
-Adding our XM Connect (formerly known as CX-E) platform puts powerful speech automated attendant and personal assistant applications at your employees’ disposal to improve efficiency and how they interact with the public.
+Adding our CX-E platform puts powerful speech automated attendant and personal assistant applications at your employees’ disposal to improve efficiency and how they interact with the public.
 Speak to an expert to learn more about what our solutions can do for your organization.